 Current IPHC Responsibilities:

-- Revising, expanding, and fully documenting the IPHC’s archive of bycatch mortality estimates and biological data from all IPHC Regulatory Areas.
-This effort entails coordination with various agencies in Canada and the U.S.A., basic summary and data analysis (weighted aggregation of counts, mean weights, length-frequencies, etc.), and detailed record keeping of all sources and methods.
+- Revising, expanding, and fully documenting the IPHC’s archive of non-directed commercial discard mortality estimates and biological data from all IPHC Regulatory Areas.

-- The delivery of data sets to the IPHC’s Quantitative Sciences Branch by due dates, working in coordination with other Fisheries Statistics and Services Branch staff.
+- The delivery of data sets to the IPHC’s Quantitative Sciences Branch while working in coordination with other Fisheries Statistics and Services Branch staff.

-- Also, I directly assist with the enhancement of the IPHC’s online presence by creating content, managing platforms, and communicating IPHC’s science and IPHC’s Interim and Annual Meetings as primary webmaster and publisher for iphc.int, and social media lead.
+- Enhancement of the IPHC’s online presence by creating content, managing platforms, and communicating IPHC’s science and IPHC’s Interim and Annual Meetings as primary webmaster, publisher for iphc.int, and social media lead.

-- Bachelor of Science, University of Guelph, Guelph, Ontario, Canada, 2006
+- Bachelor of Science, University of Guelph, 2006

-- Certificate in Social Media Technologies & Implementation, University of Washington, Seattle, WA, 2015
+- Graduate Certificate in Social Media Technologies & Implementation, University of Washington, 2015

 Previous Work Experience: